ziriax/MonoGame.Framework.WpfInterop/Readme.md

 # Changelog

+**v1.1.1**

+* Added SetCursor function to WpfMouse which now allows resetting the cursor (the monogame Mouse.SetPosition function would throw due to not finding a Winforms window)

 **v1.1.0**

 * New class "WpfGame" that derives from D3D11Host.
 It provides a cleaner interface and is more similar to the original Game class